A Fun Thailand Bucket List - 31 Must-Do Activities

 Visit the White Temple

 The White Temple, popularly known as Wat Rong Khun, is a must-visit temple in Thailand.
-Wat Rong Khun is a Buddhist temple built between 1997 and 2008 as a project of Chalermchai Kositpipat.
+It is a Buddhist temple that was built between 1997 and 2008 as a project of Chalermchai Kositpipat.

-Along with being an active Buddhist temple, Was Rong Khun also features an impressive art museum.
+Along with being an active Buddhist temple, Wat Rong Khun also features an impressive art museum.
 The temple is located in Chiang Rai and attracts many visitors to the town.
 It can also be visited as a day trip from Chiang Mai!

-The price of services here, such as bars and restaurants, is a bit expensive compared to other islands.
-But it is worth it to be able to enjoy this magical oasis.
-As for accommodation, you can get an air-conditioned bungalow for less than 50 USD, with dorm rooms on offer at about half that.
+The price of services here, such as bars and restaurants, is slightly more expensive than on other islands, but it is worth it to enjoy this magical oasis.
+As for accommodation, you can get an air-conditioned bungalow for less than 50 USD, with a dorm room at about half that.

 Enjoy the MAIIAM Contemporary Art Museum